microsoft/AIforEarthDataSets/data/goes-16.md

 Data channels and wavelengths are described [here](https://www.ncdc.noaa.gov/data-access/satellite-data/goes-r-series-satellites/glossary).

-A complete Python example of accessing and plotting a GOES-16 image is available is available in the accompanying [sample notebook](goes-16.ipynb).

 We also provide a read-only SAS (shared access signature) token to allow access to GOES-16 data via, e.g., BlobFuse, which allows you to mount blob containers as drives:

 `st=2020-04-11T23%3A55%3A25Z&se=2032-04-12T23%3A55%3A00Z&sp=rl&sv=2018-03-28&sr=c&sig=IVSoHKVscKyu8K99I7xfman%2Bzp0ISkFbnbAqE6wkv6A%3D`